vuduong191/Gitbook/data-analytics/decision-tree-ensembles.md

 ## Conclusion

-In this example, Random Forest shows the best performance in predicting.
-Besides, it also has the advantage of avoiding overfitting.
+In this example, Random Forest not only shows the best performance in predicting, but also has the advantage of avoiding overfitting.
+However, comparing with the the simple OLS regression, we notice Random Forest still loses in the predicting game.
+A lot of times, a more complicated model does not guarantee a better result.